 Cholesterol is a fatty substance which is essential to the human body.
-It forms part of the lining (membrane) of every cell, is the basic substance used for the production of hormones (e.g. oestrogen and testosterone), is used in the production of bile for digestion as well as fulfilling some other actions.
+It forms part of the lining membrane of every cell, is the basic substance used for the production of hormones (e.g. oestrogen and testosterone) and is used in the production of bile for digestion.

 Cholesterol in our bodies is derived from two main sources:

-- It is manufactured in all cells but the liver is the chief organ involved in cholesterol balance in all humans (and animals).
+• It is manufactured in the liver of all humans (and animals).

-- We ingest cholesterol through foods derived from animals.
+• We ingest it through foods derived from animals.